syncfusion-content/wpf-docs/wpf/SfTreeGrid/Selection.md

 ## Select the rows based on cell value

 In treegrid, you can select the rows based on cell value by adding corresponding records to SelectedItems.
-You can get the cell value of the particular cell using View.GetPropertyAccessprovider method.
+You can get the cell value of the particular cell using View.GetPropertyAccess provider method.

 {% tabs %}
 {% highlight c# %}